Classification: Topoisomerase inhibitor

 There are a number of things you can do to manage the side effects of Irinotecan.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Diarrhea is a common side effect of irinotecan and is potentially dangerous because it can lead to serious dehydration.
+Diarrhea is a common side effect of irinotecan liposome and can be very dangerous because it can lead to serious dehydration.
 Diarrhea can be defined as an increase in the number of bowel movements you have in a day.
-Your healthcare team will tell you how to take loperamide (an anti-diarrheal medication), which you should start taking as soon as diarrhea develops.
-Notify your healthcare team if the diarrhea does not stop on this medication so they can help you better manage this side effect.
+Your healthcare team may administer a medication in the clinic if you develop diarrhea right away.
+Your healthcare provider will tell you how to take loperamide (an anti-diarrheal medication) at home, which you should start taking as soon as diarrhea develops.
+Notify your healthcare team if diarrhea does not stop on this medication so they can help you better manage this side effect.

 Runny nose, excess saliva, watery eyes, sweating and cramping can accompany diarrhea that occurs within the first day of receiving this medication.
 If any of these symptoms occur during the infusion, notify your nurse.
 Diarrhea can continue to occur for 10-12 days after the treatment.

-Your oncology team can recommend medications to relieve diarrhea.
-Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
+Some suggestions to help manage diarrhea include: eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Try sports drinks to replace electrolytes.
-Read Low Fiber Diet for Diarrhea for more tips.

 Low White Blood Cell Count (Leukopenia or Neutropenia)